REVISED January 24, 2020

-- If the member believes a bill to be in error, the member shall present a claim, in person or in writing, to the Corporation before the bill becomes delinquent.
+- If the member believes a bill to be in error, the member shall present a claim, in person or writing, to the Corporation before the bill becomes delinquent.
 Such claim, if made after the bill has become delinquent, shall not be effective in preventing discontinuance of service, as to heretofore provided.
-The member must pay such bill under a protest and said payment shall not prejudice the claim.
+The member must pay such a bill under a protest and said payment shall not prejudice the claim.

 - Protests will be considered by the General Manager.
 If the member still protests the bill or portion thereof, the member may appeal to the board of directors or designee.